MicrosoftDocs/azure-dev-docs/articles/java/migration/includes/ha-dr-for-jboss-create-azure-traffic.md

         1. Select the **Choose public IP address** dropdown and enter the name of the public IP address of the ApplicationGateWay in the **East US** region.
 You should see one entry matched.
 Select it for **Public IP address**.
     1. In step 6 for adding a failover secondary endpoint *myFailoverEndpoint*, use the following steps:
         1. For **Target resource type**, select **Public IP address**.
-        1. Select the **Choose public IP address** dropdown and enter the name of the public IP address of the ApplicationGateWay in the **West US** region.
+        1. Select the **Choose public IP address** dropdown and enter the name of the public IP address of the ApplicationGateWay in the **West US 2** region.
 You should see one entry matched.
 Select it for **Public IP address**.
     1. Wait for a while.
 Select **Refresh** until the **Monitor status** for endpoint *myPrimaryEndpoint* is *Online* and **Monitor status** for endpoint *myFailoverEndpoint* is *Degraded*.